sagarpatel211/sagarpatel211/README.md

 <!--- Add a section where its like saurinpatel20's bio, explains where i study and brief info
 University of Waterloo Honors Computer Science (with Co-op), graduating in 2026.
-Robotics Club all throughout highschool

-I'm a University of Waterloo Computer Science Student from Ontario, Canada.
+Robotics Club all throughout highschool add icons for website and resume and put a reminder to link resume one complete I'm a University of Waterloo Computer Science Student from Ontario, Canada.
 I am an ___ programmer and working on enhancing _____! -->
  <!------------------------------------------------------------------------------------------------------------------------------------------------->
 ### 🎓 I am currently working on...